coreyward/gatsby-plugin-sanity-image/README.md

     // ########################################################################

     // If you prefer a different fragment name, such as `MagicImage`, enter it
     // here.
-This needs to be unique your GraphQL types. `WithPreview` will be
+This needs to be unique amongst your GraphQL types. `WithPreview`
-    // appended for the second fragment (e.g. MagicImageWithPreview).
+    // will be appended for the second fragment (e.g. MagicImageWithPreview).
     fragmentName: "Image",

     // By default, image fields are typed as SanityImage, but there are cases